-This is the first feature in our 6-part series from our COO, "Thinking Like a Tech Company in 2018".
+This is the first feature in our 6-part series from our CPO, "Thinking Like a Tech Company."
 This series highlights the shifts in consumer behavior and its impact on how we do business today.

 Here are parts 2-6 in this series:

 - Part 2: How to Identify Areas of Opportunity in B2B Sales to Appease the Consumer